Caramel Apple Trifle Cups

 Cook the cinnamon caramel apples

-Melt the butter in a large skillet over medium heat, add apples, and cook 3 to 4 minutes until they start to soften.
+Melt the butter in a large skillet over medium heat, then add the apples, brown sugar, cinnamon, and nutmeg.

 -